reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

   auto: 0074-stack
 ---

 “CORS” stands for Cross-Origin Resource Sharing.
 CORS is a security standard implemented by browsers that enables controlled access to resources located outside of a given origin.

-lays down a protocol that allows JavaScripts running in a web page to communicate with resources from a different origin.

 In this article, we will understand cross-origin resource sharing (CORS), describe some common examples of cross-origin resource sharing vulnerabilities, and suggest methods to protect against these attacks.